 Before getting started, take a second to think about what records you'd want to archive and why.
 Do you want to archive records that have reached a certain stage in your pipeline?
 Do you want to archive records that have due dates over a month ago?
 Maybe you only want to archive records that have reached a certain stage in your pipeline and have due dates over a month ago?

 Let's say that you have a content calendar, and a table containing all your pieces of content.
 By default, a new view in that table will show all content, regardless of what stage it's in or when it's been published.
-By adding filters, you can make a view that'll show only articles that have been "archived"—or, conversely, a view that only contains articles that have not yet been "archived".
+By adding filtering conditions, you can make a view that'll show only articles that have been "archived"—or, conversely, a view that only contains articles that have not yet been "archived".

 If any records change so that they meet the criteria for being archived, they'll automatically appear in the archived records view (and will no longer be visible in any views which exclude archived records).
+To learn more about deeply customizing your filtering conditions with condition groups we recommend checking out this support article.

 This method is applicable to a number of different workflows—not just digital content calendars.
 Try it with any field containing a completion date or status to ensure that finished projects are always automatically moved to your archive view.